AliceO2Group/Monitoring/README.md

 See [README](https://github.com/AliceO2Group/Configuration#manual-installation) if you're missing any Configuration dependencies.

 ### libcurl (optional)
-It should be present in your system or available in package manager, otherwise see: https://curl.haxx.se/download.html
+It should be present in your system or available in package manager, otherwise go to [curl download page](see: https://curl.haxx.se/download.html).

 ### ApMon (optional)
 ~~~